bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 - 🔥 [Getting Started With Rust](https://www.rust-lang.org/learn/get-started)

 Rust has a fantastic package management ecosystem that is very similar to NPM.
 Rust provides a command-line tool called Cargo that operates very similar to NPMs command-line tool.
-Also instead of calling third-party code “packages”, the term “crates” is used.
+Also instead of calling third-party code “packages ", the term “crates " is used.

 - [Crates.io](https://crates.io/)
 - [The Cargo Book](https://doc.rust-lang.org/cargo/index.html)